What is GDPR?

 - Assess whether the data is really required for business.
 If the data is not required, immediately delete all such data and update your product to stop receiving such information.

 - If any data is essential, find a way to replace the data.
-For example, replace essential PII data with unique tokens or encrypt the data such that the token or encryption cannot be reversed to identify the person.
+For example, replace essential PII data with unique tokens or encrypt the data such that the token or encryption that no one can reverse to identify the person.

 - If you have been storing any PII data, update the data retrospectively.